Skip to navigation Skip to content

 • Go to the Benefits Action (BA) screen by keying 'BA' in the Nxt field and press [Enter]

-• Code the following fields:
+• Update the following fields:

-• Service reason: EIC
+• Service reason: key EIC

-• Action: REJ
+• Action: key REJ

 • Reason: use rejection code determined in Step 3

-• Effect Date: Date will default to date of claim lodgement
+• Effect Date: date will default to date of claim lodgement

-• Notes: any additional comments
+• Notes: add any additional comments

-• Where the system requires coding of the Accommodation Details (AC) screen before finalising the Rejection activity, update the customer's current circumstances as recorded in the claim.
+• Where the system requires coding of the Accommodation Details (AC) screen before finalising the rejection activity, update the customer's current circumstances as recorded in the claim.
 Code the Rent Verification field as NVE if rent/board is paid and verification is required and not yet supplied

-• see Codes for AIC cancellation, suspension and rejection reasons to determine if a manual letter is required
+• To determine if a manual letter is required, see Codes for AIC cancellation, suspension and rejection reasons

 Is a manual rejection letter required?